Sambar deer: Subspecies

+Currently, seven subspecies of sambar are recognised.

 Description

 The appearance and the size of the sambar vary widely across its range, which has led to considerable taxonomic confusion in the past; over 40 different scientific synonyms have been used for the species.
 In general, they attain a height of 102 to 160 cm at the shoulder and may weigh as much as 546 kg, though more typically 100 to 350 kg.
 Head and body length varies from 1.62 to 2.7 m, with a 22 to 35 cm tail.
 Individuals belonging to western subspecies tend to be larger than those from the east, and females are smaller than males.
 Among all living cervid species, only the moose and the elk can attain larger sizes.

 The large, rugged antlers are typically rusine, the brow tines being simple and the beams forked at the tip, so they have only three tines.
 The antlers are typically up to 110 cm long in fully adult individuals.
 As with most deer, only the males have antlers.

 The shaggy coat can be from yellowish brown to dark grey in colour, and while it is usually uniform in colour, some subspecies have chestnut marks on the rump and underparts.
 Sambar also have a small but dense mane, which tends to be more prominent in males.
 The tail is relatively long for deer, and is generally black above with a whitish underside.

 Adult males and pregnant or lactating females possess an unusual hairless, blood-red spot located about halfway down the underside of their throats.
 This sometimes oozes a white liquid, and is apparently glandular in nature.